English Without Tears: Production

 Harold French had directed the successful stage production of French without Tears starring Rex Harrison.
 He later called the film:

-A bit of wickedness on Tolly de Grunwald’s part because it wasn’t good and made no real sense.
+A bit of wickedness on Tolly de Grunwald's part because it wasn't good and made no real sense.
 Tolly, who was a lovely old villain, had found a backer and her persuaded Terry to lend his name to it.
 And of course Terry, who was then in the Air Force, needed the money.
-By the time we were shooting, I knew it wasn’t Terry’s dialogue.
+By the time we were shooting, I knew it wasn't Terry's dialogue.
 Penelope Dudley Ward was in it and she had a lovely comedy sense with a very light touch.

 Critical reception

+The Monthly Film Bulletin wrote: "Terence Rattigan and Anatole de Grunwald have produced here a subtle comedy of manners truly in the tradition which reached scintillating heights with Frederick Lonsdale's plays.
+Clive Brook's brilliant translation of one of those plays (On Approval) to the screen is likely to form a stiff measure for anything else in the same class for some time to come.
+This piece nevertheless is gay and charming, caricaturing with tolerant incisiveness the classes of English people who used to impress or exasperate most foreigners and amuse or exasperate their fellow-countrymen.
+Polished acting contributes much to this success.
+Margaret Rutherford as Lady Beauclerk and Roland Culver as her Foreign Office nephew contribute most, but there are efficient performances from Michael Wilding, Penelope Ward, Lilli Palmer and others.
+Generous work by the production department has been well used by director and cameramen to create a pre-war spaciousness in the sets."